ivostoykov/AIWebFormFill/README.md

 **Note:** For the moment it is expected LM Studio to use the default http port - 1234.

+---

+## Installation
+Download and install the extension from the Chrome Web Store.
+Alternatively clone this repo and install it in Developer mode, you should know how if you take this path.

+**Note:** Reload the page if you need to use it immediately on current tab.

 ## Usage
 Installing this extension will add a few lines to the context menu, and you'll be able to use it from there.
 Included in these menus are settings where you must define the values you wish to use by filling out a form.

-## Installation
-Download and install the extension from the Chrome Web Store.
-**Note:** Reload the page if you need to use it immediately.
 Right-click on a form field and you will see the main context menu.
 ![Main context menu](media/mainContextMenu.png)